Zfkirke0109/MC-s-Charging-Controller/README.md

 ### Initial setup

-##### It requires your device to be charging during first run for to detect where to hook into kernel
+##### It requires your device to be charging during first run / [ --rconf ] for to detect where to hook into kernel

-##### For the first run, connect charger, run "mcc" and let it do the job
+##### For the above, connect charger / usb cable, run "mcc" and let it do the job

-##### Note :- Please reboot after initial setup to ensure no bad thangs happen to your device ( don't worry, rebooting saves us )
+##### Note :- If you encounter any problem after compatibility check, just reboot the device ( don't worry, it saves us )